Manifesto-Digital/contentful-gatsby-netlify/documentation/03-code-overview.md

 Snapshot tests are a very useful tool whenever you want to make sure your UI does not change unexpectedly.

-We have a wrapper in `test-helpers` called `renderWithTheme` that gives the [Test Renderer snapshot](https://reactjs.org/docs/test-renderer.html) access to theme variables, this ensures if a theme variable is changed then each component snaphsot that subscribes to that variable will fail and alert the developer to the effect.
+We have a wrapper in `test-helpers` called `renderWithTheme` that gives the [Test Renderer snapshot](https://reactjs.org/docs/test-renderer.html) access to these theme variables, this ensures if a theme variable is changed then each component snapshot that subscribes to that variable will fail and alert the developer to the effect.

 #### React testing library

-During the project and the emergence of React hooks the [react-testing-library](https://github.com/testing-library/react-testing-library) by Ken C Dodds has become a recommended way to test stateful components.
-This was used for it's simplicity in the `finder` component towards the end of the project and could be utilised more moving forward.
+During the project and the emergence of React hooks, the [react-testing-library](https://github.com/testing-library/react-testing-library) by Kent C Dodds has become a recommended way to test stateful components.
+This was used for its simplicity in the `finder` component towards the end of the project and could be utilised more moving forward.

 ## Analytics

 ## Migrations

-Contenful model changes support migrations which are structural schema changes as code.
-These can be simple creations or modifications with transformation of data.
+Contentful model changes support migrations which are structural schema changes as code.
+These can be simple creations or modifications with the transformation of data.

 To create a migration that is automatically run during CI/CD:

 1. Inside `.circleci/__migrations__` create a sequentially named migration file with a descriptive name.
 2. Add your migration
 3. Add a seed - this is related to a Gatsby schema workaround, where new fields that are empty are not queriable.
-Its about adding data to your new fields from your migration.
+It's about adding data to your new fields from your migration.
 4. Test your migration

 ### Example migration

 #### Running migrations

 Circle will run `.circleci/migrate.js` during deployment but the raw command for a migration can be run to test individual migrations using the `contentful-cli` CLI.
-As a note the javascript library `contentful-migration` is used but the CLI tasks have moved to the `contentful-cli`.
+As a note, the javascript library `contentful-migration` is used but the CLI tasks have moved to the `contentful-cli`.

 The migration version is stored as content in Contentful within the `migrationVersion` model.
 It will look for the next sequential file name and updated the contentful `migrationVersion` each migration that is run.